neuralmagic/sparseml/integrations/ultralytics-yolov5/tutorials/sparsifying_yolov5_using_recipes.md

 The pre-trained model enables pruning and other algorithms to remove the correct redundant information in place of random information.
 Your goal after this is to create a smaller, faster model that recovers to the pre-trained baseline.

-Creating a pre-trained model involves two steps: 1) setting up the data and 2) training the model.

 **Note**: If using your custom data, the Ultralytics repo contains a walk-through for [training custom data](https://github.com/ultralytics/yolov5/wiki/Train-Custom-Data).
 Otherwise, setup scripts for both [VOC](https://cs.stanford.edu/~roozbeh/pascal-context/) and [COCO](https://cocodataset.org/#home) can be found under the [yolov5/data/scripts path](https://github.com/neuralmagic/sparseml/tree/main/src/sparseml/yolov5/data/scripts).

+You are ready to train the model.

 ### Training the Model